MeiL55/TuneTally/README.md

+# Tunetally
-# Tunetally， an Android Studio, Firebase powered Spotify Wrapped available to all users!
+an Android Studio, Firebase powered Spotify Wrapped available to all users!

 Functions: viewing your top tracks, top artists (with album images and music!).
 Get advice from GPT-3.5.
 Unscrambled game with your top artists.
 Viewing your past music summaries!